apache/nuttx/configs/sam4e-ek/README.txt

     This is another NSH example.
 If differs from the 'nsh' configuration in that this configurations uses a USB serial device for console I/O.

+    STATUS:
+     2014-3-22: Partially functional, but not yet reliable.

     NOTES:

     1. See the NOTES in the description of the nsh configuration.
 Those